 We also try to record more freely occurring speech, by letting speakers interact with each other and with the researcher and we sometimes organize data recording parties: dinners, aperitivo, playing cards…

 We also require participants to fill in a short sociolinguistic questionnaire in order to sketch a sociolinguistic profile of speakers and speech communities.

-You can download our Map Task model here and use it for your project: just let us know how it worked!
+You can download one of our Map Task models here and use them for your project: just let us know how it worked!

 Listen here to some examples from our recordings in the Trentino-South Tyrol region.

-If you are interested in our sociolinguistic questionnaire in Italian, German or Gardenese Ladin, you can download them:
+If you are interested in our sociolinguistic questionnaire in Italian, German, Gardenese Ladin or Cimbro, you can download them: